ShinySyntax/botdexdamar/README.md

 <br>

 ### 📌 Introduction
 Botdexdamar is an automated tool designed for trading and transacting on decentralized blockchains.
 The bot is equipped with various features that allow it to smoothly operate on decentralized exchanges.
 It can monitor market conditions and execute trades based on preset parameters.
 Its automated nature enables it to run 24/7 without needing constant human oversight.
 Botdexdamar also connects directly to blockchain nodes via APIs to integrate with various decentralized protocols.
 This gives it access to a wide range of investment opportunities in DeFi.
 With botdexdamar, you can perform transactions like buying new token launches faster.
 The bot can run on platforms like Uniswap, Pancakeswap, and others.
-Additionally, it supports two different networks - Ethereum (EVM) and Solana.
+Additionally, it supports two different blockchain - (EVM) and Solana.

 ### ❓ Question
 - Is there a monthly fee?
 No, you only need to pay once.